The Ultimate Travel Guide to Culion, Palawan

 Visit La Imaculada Conception Church

-If you’re a Christian, you can start off by going to the La Imaculada Conception Church, a beautiful church whose walls were taken from the fortress that was built in the 1700s.
-In 1978, a patient in the name of Ben Amores painted the ceiling of the church.
+If you’re a Christian, you can start off by going to the La Immaculada Conception Church, a beautiful church whose walls were taken from the fortress built in the 1700s.
+In 1978, a patient named Ben Amores painted the church’s ceiling.
 In 2003 Fr.
 Gonzales started the idea of restoring the church and had it renovated.

 Culion Museum and Archives

 Don’t forget to go to the Culion Museum and Archives to better understand the history of the place.
-Another good stop is the Injection Clinic which was where thousands of patients would line up in the hope of getting cured.
+Another good stop is the Injection Clinic, where thousands of patients would line up in the hope of getting cured.

 Non-leper and Colony Cemetery

-If you’d have enough of the history of the island, it’s time to enjoy the waters.
-Having eight wonder falls, you can just choose where to take a dip if you are taking a vacation on a limited time but if you have all the time in the world, why not go to all the wonderful waterfalls of the island.
+If you’ve had enough of the island’s history, it’s time to enjoy the waters.
+Having eight wonder falls, you can just choose where to take a dip if you are taking a vacation on a limited time, but if you have all the time in the world, why not go to all the beautiful waterfalls on the island.
 You can choose among these falls and you will be truly satisfied; Coring, Berg, Balanga, Sinangkan, Igay, Langit, San Pablo, and Butnongan.